Last updated on June 20th, 2022

-The Chelsea Flower Show may officially kick-start the London Social Season, but for me, it’s the Summer Exhibition at the Royal Academy that gets summer in London off to a rip-roaring start.
+The Chelsea Flower Show may officially kick-start the London Season, but for me, it’s the Summer Exhibition at the Royal Academy that gets summer in London off to a rip-roaring start.
 The world’s largest open submission art exhibition signals a tee off for strawberries and cream, cucumber sandwiches, Pimms and lemonade, racing hats, flowing dresses, opera and outdoor theatre and music, school fêtes and regattas.
+Get your hats ready for my guide to the Summer Social Season in London.

 “I don’t care about the London season!
 It is too matrimonial.
 People are either hunting for husbands, or hiding from them.”
 Oscar Wilde